tulane-cmps6610-fall-2025/problem-set-04-adumont2/answers.md

 - **4b.**
 The optimal substructure property states that an optimal solution can be constructed from optimal solutions of smaller subproblems.

 Stating this property in the context of this problem: Let $Optimal(N)$ be the minimum number of coins required to make change for an amount $N$.
 An optimal solution for $Optimal(N)$ must use some first coin, $D_i$.
-The remaining $Optimal(N) -1$ coins in that solution must themselves form an optimal solution for the subproblem of making change for the remaining amound, defined as $N-D_i$.
+The remaining $Optimal(N) -1$ coins in that solution must themselves form an optimal solution for the subproblem of making change for the remaining amount, defined as $N-D_i$.

 **Proof**
 We will perform a proof by contradiction.